karanchhabra99/Finals_Spr2021/README.md

 Team Members:
 - Karan Chhabra (karanc2)

-Previous Work relating to this game is done in the below repository: https://github.com/karanchhabra99/Chess.git
+Previous Work relating to this game was done in the below repository: https://github.com/karanchhabra99/Chess.git

 Reference:<br>